DevExpress/testcafe/docs/articles/roadmap/README.md

 ---
 # Roadmap

-This roadmap includes the most important features planned for 2019.
+This roadmap includes the most important features planned for the upcoming releases.

 This list is not exhaustive and will be updated with more entries as we receive your feedback.